mckennapsean/dissertation/content/03-framework.md

 decisions.
 As explored in the previous chapter, no such work exists that connects all three of these aspects for visualization design.
-By connecting these components, the design activity framework more completely captures and describes the design process, increasing its actionability for use by novice visualization designers.
+By connecting these components, the design activity framework more completely captures and describes the design process, increasing its actionability for use by visualization designers.

-In this chapter, we present an overview of the **design activity framework**, a flexible structure meant to guide a novice designer through the real-world, iterative, and multilinear process of developing a visualization for a specific problem or application domain.
-We envision the framework as a lens that novice visualization designers could use to orient themselves within the design process, to choose useful methods, to make appropriate design decisions, and to analyze and summarize the process itself.
+In this chapter, we present an overview of the **design activity framework**, a flexible structure meant to guide a visualization designer through the real-world, iterative, and multilinear process of developing a visualization for a specific problem or application domain.
+We envision the framework as a lens that visualization designers could use to orient themselves within the design process, to choose useful methods, to make appropriate design decisions, and to analyze and summarize the process itself.
 The design activity framework makes use of the nested model [@Munzner2009] to explicitly link the actions